pdwrc/rc-light-controller/USER-GUIDE.md

 (button, steering or throttle).
 In Smart mode, the ESC must additionally be reporting zero speed in order to activate.

+# Telemetry (Smart mode only)

+When in Smart mode, the controller can use telemetry information from the ESC to show the current battery voltage.

+To access the telemetry, press and hold the primary button until you see all lights flash once, then release the primary button.

+The lights will now flash in sequence to indicate the current average cell voltage.
+For example, if the average cell voltage is 3.85V, all lights will flash three times, followed by a short gap, then eight times, then a short gap, then five times.

+A further short click of the primary button will cause the controller to read out the lowest voltage recorded since the unit was powered on.
+This is useful to show how much the battery voltage is dropping when under load.

+Once the voltage read-out is complete, the controller returns to normal operation.

 # Configuration menu

 The controller is configured using a built in menu system.